mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	    }
     ]
    ````
-   This adds a _Stats_ link in the `system.top.navigation.bar`, or in other words, the JIRA
+   This adds a _Activity_ link in the `system.top.navigation.bar`, or in other words, the JIRA
    header.
 It also provides a condition that the link only appears to authenticated users,
    and sets a URL for your add-on to use under `/stats`.
 1. Add a `read` scope inside the main object: